Shakthivelms8/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. Close your web browser window or tab.

-## Create and view a new container
+## Task 05: Create and view a new container

 Creating a new container is similar to the pattern used to create a new database.
 The code you learn here will be relevant whether or not you create resources in the cloud or in the emulator, you simply need to change the connection string.
 You will expand the script file further to create a new container along with the database.